-The Board shall annually approve the days when the schools will be in session for instructional purposes.
-The school calendar will provide no fewer than one hundred eighty days of instruction in accordance with N.J.S.A.
+The Board shall determine annually approve the days when the schools will be in session for instructional purposes.
+The school calendar will provide no fewer than one hundred eighty (one hundred eighty or more) days of instruction in accordance with N.J.S.A.
 18A:7F-9.
 Days on which school is closed for holidays, teachers' institutes, and inclement weather shall not be considered as days in session.